 The first one makes perfect sense for a non-resident.
 It allows you to enjoy having a global business that can be managed online.
 However, the second one is a bit more tricky.

-So in my mind, there are some important implications for the fact that hundreds, probably thousands of e-Residents are paying social taxes and not having access to any right out of it.
+So in my mind, there are some important implications for the fact that hundreds, probably thousands of e-Residents are registered as employees in Estonia, paying social taxes and not having access to any right out of it.
 Something Estonia needs to consider thoughtfully.

 Finding The Right Social Contract For e-Residents